sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.manage.rst

    This requires the ``rabbitmq_management`` plugin (https://www.rabbitmq.com/management.html) to be enabled.
 Typically this is enabled by running ``rabbitmq-plugins enable rabbitmq_management``.

-   .. py:method:: __init__(username: str, password: str, hostname: str, virtual_host: str)
-      :canonical: aiida.manage.external.rmq.client.RabbitmqManagementClient.__init__
+   .. rubric:: Initialization

    Construct a new instance.

    :param username: The username to authenticate with.
    :param password: The password to authenticate with.
    :param hostname: The hostname of the RabbitMQ server.
    :param virtual_host: The virtual host.

    .. py:method:: format_url(url: str, url_params: dict[str, str] | None = None) -> str
       :canonical: aiida.manage.external.rmq.client.RabbitmqManagementClient.format_url